bencodezen/cssdevconf2017/README.md

 9. [**Flipping Tables: Displaying Data on Small Screens**](09%20-%20displaying-data-on-small-screens-by-stephanie-hobson.md) By [Stephanie Hobson](https://twitter.com/stephaniehobson) - [Slides](https://www.slideshare.net/stephaniehobson/flipping-tables-displaying-data-on-small-screens-80633870)

+Tables have gotten a bad reputation in the last few years as finicky and hard to work with - partly because they’ve been used for the wrong thing (layout) and partly because desktop friendly wide tables don’t adapt to the narrow screens for mobile devices.
+But, tables are still the best way to present data for comparison and manipulation.
+So how can we make them as responsive as the rest of our site?
+This talk will cover design and code tips for making tables more readable on any screen and more adaptable to small screens.

 10. [**Wrap-Up Panel: Speakers Q&A**](10%20-%20wrap-up-panel-speakers-q-and-a.md) By All Speakers

 An annual tradition — all CSS Dev Conf speakers together on stage for an hour to answer your last minute questions!